terraform-google-modules/terraform-google-vault/README.md

 - **Can I connect to the Vault nodes directly?**

     Connecting to the vault nodes directly is not recommended, even if on the same network.
-Always connect through the load balance.
+Always connect through the load balancer.
 You can alter the load balancer to be an internal-only load balancer if needed.

 [vault-redirect-loop]: https://www.vaultproject.io/docs/concepts/ha.html#behind-load-balancers